International Associate membership

 Individuals who have an architecture license or equivalent from a non-US licensing authority are eligible for International Associate membership.

 Join us today

 As a member, let your clients, peers and employers know about your commitment to the profession by utilizing the International Associate AIA designation.

 AIA represents the global architectural community.
 We work behind the scenes with chapters, governments and NGO worldwide to craft policies that improve our profession worldwide.

-Whether you work and live in the US or abroad, it’s important to stay connected to our global community of over 90,000 members worldwide.
+Whether you work and live in the US or abroad, it’s important to stay connected to our global community of 95,000 members worldwide.
 As a member you will develop new contacts, opportunities, skills and influence through networking, continuing education, mentoring and leadership opportunities